 - A cable plugged into the computer

 Be sure these two cables are securely plugged in.
-Some scanners rely solely on the USB cable for power, and thus they don’t have a separate power cord.
-Connect such scanners directly to the PC USB port rather than connecting them to an unpowered USB hub.
-It is known that USB Hub sometimes does not generate enough power to run the scanner.
-Also, check fuser adjustment.
-In few laser printers, the fuser has an adjustment for paper type.
+Some scanners rely solely on the USB cable for power and thus don’t have a separate power cord.
+Connect such scanners directly to the PC’s USB port rather than to an unpowered USB hub.
+It is known that a USB Hub sometimes does not generate enough power to run the scanner.
+Also, check the fuser adjustment.
+In a few laser printers, the fuser has an adjustment for paper type.
 If your printer’s fuser can be adjusted manually, check if it’s set properly.

 Related: Windows Fax and Scan not working in Windows 11